amazon-science/disrupt-amr/README.md

 ## Training disrupted AMR models

 We are using the [SPRING](https://github.com/SapienzaNLP/spring) model for our full baseline and retrained models.
 Follow their setup instructions and edit `configs/config.yaml` to point at your dev, test, and train sets.
 You will also find the instructions to evaluate your trained SPRING models in their documentation.

+# Example Dialogues

+In the paper, we noted we would include some example dialogues for illustration purposes.
+These are real examples from our corpus, but the clarification request is invented (generating CRs is included in the future work section of the paper).
+Ideally these CRs would be uttered by some Everyday Voice Assistant (EVA).

+## Example 1 (UNK denotes where the ASR made a low-confidence prediction, maybe due to a siren passing)
+- User: "Where's UNK when you need him?"
+- EVA: "Sorry, I didn't cath all of that, where's who?"
+- User: "Homer Simpson"

+## Example 2 (No UNK as this is where a person paused mid-utterance, maybe due to memory problems))
+- User: "Route 288, the circumferential highway running around the south-western quadrant of the Richmond New Urban Region, opened in late"
+- EVA: "Apologies, I think I missed something there.
+In late when?"
+- User: "2004"

+## Example 3 (the model must identify where the UNK belongs amongst a variety of info)
+- User: "The quake occurred at 04:20 pm New Zealand local time (03:20 GMT) and the epic center was 90km northeast of UNK and at a depth of 2585km"
+- EVA: "Sorry, northeast of where?"
+- User: "Port-Vila"